mxx1219/SC4FT/README.md

 II.
 Declaration
 --------------------
- - The syntax checker used in TRANSFER (ICSE'22) for the constructions of the two large-scale datasets (Dataset_FL and Dataset_PR).
+ - The syntax checker used in TRANSFER (ICSE'22) for the construction of the two large-scale datasets (Dataset_FL and Dataset_PR).

 III.
 Usage
 --------------------